forcedotcom/Einstein-GPT-for-Developers/README.md

 </div>

-Agentforce for Developers is an AI-powered developer tool that’s available as an easy-to-install Visual Studio Code extension.
-Built using `SFR model`, the secure, custom AI models from Salesforce, the extension doesn’t use customer data for training.
+Agentforce for Developers is an AI-powered developer tool available as an easy-to-install Visual Studio Code extension.
+It’s built on Salesforce’s secure, custom `SFR model` and enhanced with premium third-party models.
+Together, these provide intelligent coding support while ensuring that customer data is never used for training.

 Head over to the [Agentforce for Developers Documentation](https://developer.salesforce.com/tools/vscode/en/einstein/einstein-overview) to learn more.